Shruti-Mahato/SRAM/README.md

 ### Write Operation
-Now let's consider initially the circuit was containing 1 and we want to modify the content to 0.Now for the cell containing 1 effective circuit will be like :Now to write 0 into it we forced the bit line to 0 by writing circuitory.But to modify the content V1 should be =0 As we designed circuit such in a way V2 can't go above Vtn so we have to force V1 > Vtn so that M2 will turn off.
+Now let's consider initially the circuit was containing 1 and we want to modify the content to 0.
+Now to write 0 into it we forced the bit line to 0 by writing circuitory.

 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/09656957-0bd1-4426-af3b-221d6a6f44f5) |
 | :---: |
 | Fig.14: Circuit diagram of write operation |

+But to modify the content V1 should be 0.
+As we designed circuit such in a way V2 can't go above Vtn so we have to force V1 > Vtn so that M2 will turn off.

+Figure 14 shows the voltage levels in the CMOS SRAM cell at the beginning of the data-write operation.
+The transistors MI and M6 are turnedoff, while the transistors M2 and M5 operate in the linear mode.
+Thus, the internalnode voltages are V 1 =V DD and V_{2} = 0V before the cell access (or pass) transistorsM3 and M4 are turned on..

+The column voltage Ve is forced to logic "0" level by the data-write circuitry:thus, we may assume that V_{c} is approximately equal to 0 V. Once the pass transistorsM3 and M4 are turned on by the row selection circuitry, we expect that the node voltage V_{2} remains below the threshold voltage of M1, since M2 and M4 are designed ac-cording to condition (10.5).
+Consequently, the voltage level at node (2) would

 Here, we can see during the precharge both the bitlines are charged upto vdd, and then write enable signal is turned ON this gives the path for data to BL and data bar(datab) to BLB. data is stable before the access transistor gets on. after the access transisor gets on. the node voltage of sram Q or QB.